mark-wiemer/hello-astro/readme.md

 Bash `fnm use && npm i && npm run dev`, then open the page.
 It should load "Hello world" without refreshing.

-Currently, it loads an MDXError, but on refresh, it works.
+Currently, it loads a TypeError, but on refresh, it works.